chloe-edmondson/adlist/README.md

 # adlist
-a custom adlist I use for Pi-Hole
+a custom adlist I use for Pi-Hole/Adguard